bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:01:35

-Right, but there's still a problem.
+But there's still a problem.

 Sjors Provoost: 00:01:38